 We teach children to be accountable for their words or actions that may hurt another child, with the goal being that children learn how to listen deeply and think about how to prevent the same conflict in the future.
 We do not force apologies, but encourage and praise children who apologize in addition to the listening and planning.
 We believe this helps children’s build self-awareness and a sense of empathy towards others.
 This is one way we practice restorative justice at its most basic level in the classroom.

 Children do NOT need to be potty trained to attend Chickpeas.
 The teachers will ask children to play an active role in their diaper changing (telling what is in their diaper, pulling down pants, finding diaper tabs to pull, etc.) and present sitting on the potty as an option for those who feel ready.
 The teachers try to meet the children where they are developmentally, while also encouraging them to try.

-Parents provide diapers and wipes for their child.
+Grown-ups provide diapers and wipes for their child.